Fluent Bit: Official Manual

 apache-logs-annotated_default_apache-aeeccc7a9f00f6e4e066aeff0434cf80621215071f1b20a51e8340aa7c35eac6.log

-the transformation above do not modify the original Tag, just creates a new representation for the filter to perform metadata lookup.
+Rather than modify the original tag, the transformation creates a new representation for the filter to perform metadata lookup.

-that new value is used by the filter to lookup the pod name and namespace, for that purpose it uses an internal Regular expression:
+Suggested change The new value is used by the filter to lookup the pod name and namespace, for that purpose it uses an internal regular expression: The new value is used by the filter to lookup the pod name and namespace.
+For that purpose, it uses an internal regular expression:

 (?<pod_name>[a-z0-9](?:[-a-z0-9]*[a-z0-9])?(?:\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*)_(?<namespace_name>[^_]+)_(?<container_name>.+)-(?<docker_id>[a-z0-9]{64})\.log$

-Under certain and not common conditions, a user would want to alter that hard-coded regular expression, for that purpose the option Regex_Parser can be used (documented on top).
+Under some uncommon conditions, a user might want to alter that hard-coded regular expression.
+Use the Regex_Parser option.

-So at this point the filter is able to gather the values of pod_name and namespace, with that information it will check in the local cache (internal hash table) if some metadata for that key pair exists, if so, it will enrich the record with the metadata value, otherwise it will connect to the Kubernetes Master/API Server and retrieve that information.
+The filter can now gather the values of pod_name and namespace.
+With that information, it will check in the local cache (internal hash table) if some metadata for that key pair exists.
+If it exists, it will enrich the record with the metadata value.
+Otherwise, it connects to the Kubernetes Master/API Server and retrieves that information.

 There are some configuration setup needed for this feature.